 Jasmine, Jaden, Mace, and Monique are homeowners from different states.
 One week in October 2015, all four were sued for foreclosure by the bank that holds their mortgage.
 They all want to stay in their homes long enough to save for another place.

-General steps in a complaint
+General steps in responding to a complaint

 Jasmine, Jaden, Mace, and Monique, fairly experienced pro se litigants, will follow a set of general steps to respond to the complaint.